baniol/go-tweet-processor/README.md

 * content size , chunked transfer ? how to return body size?
 * marshal or encode ?
 * mongo reconnects
+* check how echo handles writing JSON to res
+* recover from panic on handler erros ?
+* implement gorilla/mux

 ---